 We have been appointed to undertake a series of feasibility studies and produce options to discuss and evolve towards a planning scheme.
 The clients sourced ideas and imagery that represented their vision for the project, and we used these as a driver for the schemes we developed.

 The designs try to retain as much of the existing building structure as possible, so that the main changes are to the interior.
 This then generates cohesive, flexible and interesting internal arrangements.
 Any new additions to the house are then placed in carefully considered locations so as to gain space whilst also ensuring a comfortable arrangement between new and old.
 Each scheme explores the revised location of the main staircase and double height void spaces, which create the circulation and dramatic changes to the interior.

 A few changes have been completed to the internal arrangement to ensure the best arrangement.
 Also, we have reviewed the rear facade and roof design to ensure the house doesn’t overshadow the neighbour.

 The scheme achieved planning permission in January 2017 from Huntingdonshire District Council.
-We are in the process of developing a detailed design package of information and drawings to commence work in 2017.
+We are in the process of developing a detailed design package of information and drawings to progress work to construction.

 We will keep you posted of any further developments.